Barangaroo, New South Wales: Barangaroo Reserve (Millers Point)

 The Hawkesbury sandstone used to create Barangaroo Reserve was excavated on site.
 The foreshore of the park is constructed from 10,000 sandstone blocks excavated and cut on the site.
 Some 6,500 blocks were placed to create the foreshore.
 More than 42000 t of rough stone and a further 30000 t of crushed stone was also used in the construction.
 In addition, some 75,000 native trees, plants and shrubs have been used to landscape Barangaroo Reserve.

 A total of 84 species were chosen, 79 of which are native to Sydney Harbour.
 Many of the species are not to be found in commercial nurseries, so seeds and cuttings were collected from wild sites around Sydney Harbour and the Hawkesbury River.

-A cultural facility called "the Cutaway", and car park is located beneath the headland.
+A cultural facility called The Cutaway, and a car park is located beneath the headland.